Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 Press C on PC or the right stick on your controller to toggle between views.

-If you’re the gunner, you’ll use a mounted weapon to kill enemy soldiers.
+As the gunner, you’ll use a mounted weapon to kill enemy soldiers.

 If you’re playing on PC, F1, F2, F3 and so on represent the seat you choose, with F1 being vehicle seat one.